zaczgao/Cross-Context_Learning/README.md

 by encouraging the global features and intermediate layer features to learn from each other.
 This leads to our novel self-supervised framework: cross-context learning between global and hypercolumn features (CGH), that enforces the consistency of instance relations between low- and high-level semantics.
-Specifically, we stack the intermediate feature maps to construct a ``\textit{hypercolumn}'' representation so that we can measure instance relations using two contexts (hypercolumn and global feature) separately, and then use the relations of one context to guide the learning of the other.
+Specifically, we stack the intermediate feature maps to construct a **hypercolumn** representation so that we can measure instance relations using two contexts (hypercolumn and global feature) separately, and then use the relations of one context to guide the learning of the other.
 This cross-context learning allows the model to learn from the differences between the two contexts.
 The experimental results on linear classification and downstream tasks show that our method outperforms the